Knowledge Is Power

-The next screen shows a summary of your bet in the white box with the big, green Accept Bet button enabled.
+The next screen shows a summary of your bet in the white box next to the big, green Accept Bet button which is now enabled.
 Touch that and you'll be prompted to fund the bet by inserting cash or a card or a voucher.

 The machine will then print out your ticket for the race.
 Don't lose this ticket because if you win you can't collect without it.
-The above ticket shows the race (4), bet amount ($2) and type (SHW), and horse (The No. 8 horse Super Twenty Three).
+The above ticket shows the race (4), bet amount ($2), bet type SHW (Show), and horse (The No. 8 horse Super Twenty Three).

 4. Watch The Race

 With your horse picked and bet type chosen and bet placed there's nothing left to do but sit back and watch them run to see if you're going to be a winner.
 You can watch the race out on the grandstand in one of seats or even on the rail, or you can watch it on one of the many TV monitors inside the clubhouse.

 The physical length of the races varies.
 All of them finish in front of the grandstand but a lot of them start on the back side of the track.
 Most of the full-track races that start in front of the grandstand are later in the afternoon.

 If your horse finished in the top three and you placed a Show bet you've got to go cash in your ticket.
 Don't be in a hurry to do that though.
 The race results have to be made official before any payouts can be made and that takes a few minutes.

 Also, you don't have to bet!
 If you don't feel like betting any more or you had a good winning streak and you don't want to press your luck there's no reason you can't stop betting.
 You can stay at the track and watch the races without betting.
 There's three ways of cashing out: